Are LOIs required?

 - Description of the implementation problem (e.g., use of the evidence, gaps in informed decision making) that motivate the proposed project

 - Description of the evaluation plan that assess the effectiveness of the proposed implementation approach as well as the continued effectiveness of the SDM strategy on relevant decisional, clinical, and utilization outcomes.
 The evaluation plan should include an appropriate balance of measurable process, proximal, and distal outcomes.
+Additionally, all evaluation plans must include the CollaboRATE measure for SDM.

 - Description of how patients and other relevant stakeholder groups are involved in the planning and implementation of this effort